Are Arcade Games teaching young children to gamble?

 - Mr Livingstone impugns the motives of hotel owners such as Mr Spicer because they have a commercial interest in increasing entertainment options.

-As an “expert” he seeks to use his privileged position to defend the games.
+As an “expert”, Mr Spicer seeks to use his privileged position to defend the arcade games.
 However, as a hotel owner, he has a self-interested commercial motive and defends the use of arcade games as part of “family” enjoyment.

 - He states that the games are designed to provide some fun for families and are not designed to “hook” them.